Generalized Rashba Electron-Phonon Coupling and Superconductivity in Strontium Titanate

 with hopping parameters $t_1=451$ meV, $t_2=40$ meV, $t_3=111$ meV and $t_4=27$ meV.
 In Eq.~\eqref{eq:tmumu} $\alpha\neq\beta$ and $\alpha,\beta\neq \mu$, while in Eq.~\eqref{eq:tmunu}, $\mu \neq \nu$.

+The eigenstates of Eq.~\eqref{eq:so} can be classified with an effective total angular momentum $\bm j=\bm l+\bm s$ with the associated quantum number $j$.
 The SOC term breaks the six-fold degeneracy of the $t_{2g}$ manifold at the zone center, opening a $3\xi=28$ meV gap between the lower multiplet $j=3/2$ and the higher doublet $j=1/2$ in the high-$T$ cubic state [Fig.~\ref{fig:bands}(a)].
-In terms of the $t_{2g}$ orbital operators $c^\dagger_{\mu s}$ these new eigenstates take the following form at the zone center~\cite{khomskii2020orbital}
+In terms of the $t_{2g}$ orbital operators $c^\dagger_{\mu s}$ these new eigenstates and associated operators, $c^\dagger_{j,j_z}$, take the following form at the zone center~\cite{khomskii2020orbital}:

 The tetragonal crystal field term $\mc H_\mathrm{AFD}$ in Eq.~\eqref{eq:tb-model}, does not affect $j_z=\pm 3/2$ states which remain therefore eigenstates of the full Hamiltonian at the zone center.
 Instead, it mixes states with $j_z=\pm 1/2$ (i.e. states with non-zero $\mu=z$ orbital character) and thus splits the degeneracy of the lowest multiplet $j=3/2$ at the zone center.
 A fitting to the DFT band structure in the low-$T$ tetragonal phase [Fig.~\ref{fig:bands}(b)] gives $\Delta=17.7$ meV, and sets the following order of the three doubly-degenerate bands at $\Gamma$: